-Shares in EUR, CHF, USD and GBP are issued at the initial price of EUR 100, CHF 100, USD 100 and GBP 100, respectively; Net Asset Value (NAV) Valuation Day Calculated daily in EUR and USD on each Valuation Day according to the Euronext Paris schedule, except on legal bank holidays in France (in which case the NAV is calculated on the next full bank business day in Paris).
-The time between the date of centralization of the subscription or redemption orders and the settlement date of such orders by the custodian is 3 full business days.
+Shares in EUR, CHF, USD and GBP are issued at the initial price of EUR 100, CHF 100, USD 100 and GBP 100, respectively; Net Asset Value (NAV) Valuation DayCalculated daily in EUR and USD on each Valuation Day according to the Eurone schedule, except on legal bank holidays in France (in which case the NAV is calculated the next full bank business day in Paris).
+Payment of subscriptions and redemptions The time between the date of centralization of the subscription or redemption orders and the settlement date of such orders by the custodian is 3 full business days.
 The settlement date is delayed if one or more public holidays (according to the Euronext and French public holidays) are inserted in the settlement cycle.
 The list of these days is available upon request at the Transfer Agent.

-FEES Payable by the Shareholders to the distributors Payable by the Sub-Fund to the Management Company Shares Subscription Fees Redemption Fees Conversion Fees Management Fees Other Fees Performance Fees Α Max.
+FEES Payable by t he Shareholders to the distributors Payable by the Sub- Payable by the Sub-Fund to the Management Company Shares Subscription Fees Redemption Fees Conversion Fees Management Fees Other Fees Performance Fees Α Max.
 2% 0 Max.
 1% Max.
 1.20% Max.
 0.20% Yes F 0 0 0 Max.
 0.65% Max.
 0.20% Yes FW 0 0 0 Max 0.85% Max.
-0.20% No ı 0 0 0 Max 0.65% Max.
+0.20% No I 0 0 0 Max 0.65% Max.
 0.20% Yes IW 0 0 0 Max 0.85% Max.
-0.20% No 1 Sub-Fund and increased by the Su ıb-Fund's performar nce fee, if appropriate. f the net assets of the f the net assets of the 2 Sub-Fund.
-Incl distribution co ude audit, custody sts, registration and /, Administrative Ag d regulatory costs, e gent, Paying Agent, lav tc. vyers and hed ging fees, operational 3 Sub-Fund.
-Include audit, custody, Administrative Agent, Paying Agent, lawyers and hedging fees, operational distribution costs, registration and regulatory costs, etc. An annual fee calculated in respect of each performance period.
-The performance period is the financial year.
-The performance period must always be at least 1 year.
+0.20% No 1 2 Sub-Fund and i An annual fee, Sub-Fund.
+Incl increased by the Su payable monthly, ude audit, custody b-Fund's performan calculated and accru ice fee, if appropriate. ued each valuation day gent, Paying Agent, lav on the basis o f the net assets of the f the net assets of the ging fees, operational 3 performance period must always be at least 1 year.
 For a Sub-Fund or a share class which is not launched at the start of the financial year, the first performance period will extend from the launch date until the end of the following (full) financial year.
 The performance fee is calculated and accrued on each valuation day, and payable, if any, as of the last day of the financial year.
+The performance fee is calculated and accrued on each valuation day, and payable, if any, as of the last day of the financial year.
+The performance fee is calculated and accrued on each valuation day, and payable, if any, as of the last day of the financial year.
 The performance fee is calculated and accrued for each share class separately.
 The performance fee is based on the relative overperformance of the share class relative to its Reference Indicator.
 The performance fee of 20% is established when the share class's performance is superior to the performance of the Reference indicator during the performance period.
 Any underperformance of the share class compared to the Reference Indicator during the performance reference period of maximum 5 years (or since the launch of the Sub-Fund, or a share class respectively, or since 1 January 2022; whichever time period is the shortest) is clawed back before any performance fee becomes payable.
-A new performance reference period of maximum 5 years begins when the performance which has not been claw back the underperformance will expire at the same time and any following underperformance which has occurred within this 5-year period will start a new reference period of maximum 5 years.
+A new performance reference period of maximum 5 years begins when the performance fee is paid.
+A new performance reference period of maximum 5 years begins also when underperformance which has not been claw back the underperformance will expire at the same time and any following underperformance which has occurred within this 5-year period will start a new reference period of maximum 5 years.